This quickstart walks you through the process of using AutoML Tables web application to do the following steps:

 The target column identifies the value the model will be trained to predict.

+This window provides information about your imported data.
 You can click individual rows to see more about distribution and correlation for a specific feature.

 Quickstart_Modelfor Model name, and